segraef/graef.io/get-and-set-timezones-via-powershell-remotely/index.md

 ![](2021-02-21-15-30-27.png)

-To get a full list of all timezone IDs type “tzutil /l” and you will get following list:
+To get a full list of all timezone IDs type "tzutil /l” and you will get following list:

 ```powershell
 UTC-12:00) International Date Line West